hanwenzhang123/bu-cs622-programming/week6/README.md

 ## Messaging
 - we have two types of communications, synchronous and asynchronous between different software components
 - synchronous - communication happening in the real time, like zoom, slack
-- asynchronous - waiting is associated with communication, not in the real time, like emails
+- asynchronous - communication does not take place in real-time, waiting is associated with communication,, like emails, forum comments, corporate intranet

 ### Asynchronous Messaging
 - queue up certain amount of response and then send it maybe in a batch